rezervemoney/gitbooks/mechanics-rzr/protocol-controlled-value-pcv.md

 ---
 description: >-
-  Below is a one-page deep dive into Protocol-Controlled Value (PCV) as it will operate within the RZR Protocol, including how it accumulates, what it backs, and why it’s critical for RZR’s stability
+  Below is a one-page deep dive into Protocol-Controlled Value (PCV) as it will operate within the Rezerve Money, including how it accumulates, what it backs, and why it’s critical for RZR’s stability
 ---

 # Protocol Controlled Value (PCV)

-In the RZR Protocol, PCV represents the on-chain assets the protocol itself owns and controls—distinct from user-supplied liquidity.
+In the Rezerve Money, PCV represents the on-chain assets the protocol itself owns and controls—distinct from user-supplied liquidity.
 PCV underwrites every RZR token, provides perpetually available liquidity, and funds yield-generating deployments.

 By sourcing PCV from both bond proceeds and Harberger-tax inflows, RZR ensures that staking rewards (rebases) and strategic treasury actions are always backed by real capital.
 Robust governance over PCV allocation and risk management safeguards RZR’s peg and amplifies long-term protocol health.